 What is the best bleeding gums remedy?

 The best remedy for bleeding gums is brushing and flossing at least twice a day.
-To help with irritation and soreness while you begin your road to better gum health, you can use special toothpastes and mouthwashes made for sensitive gums.
+To help with irritation and soreness while you begin your road to better gum health, you can use special toothpastes.

 Why are my gums bleeding at night?

 The most common causes of night bleeding are bruxism — or teeth grinding, periodontitis and the presence of periodontal bacteria.
-If you notice the presence of blood in your mouth when you wake up, be sure to schedule a visit with your dentist.
+Do you notice the presence of blood in your mouth when you wake up?
+If so, be sure to schedule a visit with your dentist.

 CDC: Adult Oral Health Consulted 6 June 2019.